 Green Mountain Boxwood

 One of the most popular ornamental plants for landscaping applications due to its bright green foliage, clean, classic look, and low maintenance, Green Mountain Boxwood can accentuate any landscape.
 A relatively faster-growing shrub as compared to other Boxwood, Green Mountain stands out due to its upright, pyramidal form.
 These shrubs can grow up to 5 feet tall and 2-3 feet wide and are ideal for short hedgerows and as foundation plantings, Green Mountain Boxwood adds great aesthetic value to any landscape design.

 Golden Dream Boxwood

 Known for their rich green variegated foliage accented by bright golden edges, Golden Dream Boxwood shrubs can spruce up any landscape design with various other artificial shrubs and bushes.
 A gorgeous, dense, rounded, and compact shrub that can grow up to 2 feet tall and 2-3 feet wide.
 These evergreen shrubs work brilliantly as accent or specimen plants and can be used as low to medium hedges.

 Buxus Sinica var.
 Insularis ‘Wintergreen’ or Wintergreen Boxwood is a winter-hardy, slow-growing broadleaf evergreen that is perfect for evergreen hedges and borders.
 Wintergreen Boxwood shrubs can grow up to 3-4 feet high and 3-5 feet wide.
 Tolerant to pruning and shearing, these shrubs can be molded into unique, attractive shapes to bring interest to the landscape.
 Wintergreen Boxwood also works great in planters in formal entryways, decks, and other locations.

-One of the most striking Boxwood shrubs around, Variegated Boxwood is a broadleaf evergreen with small dark green leaves bordered by an irregular creamy white variegation.
+One of the most striking types of Boxwood shrubs around, Variegated Boxwood is a broadleaf evergreen with small dark green leaves bordered by an irregular creamy white variegation.
 These shrubs work brilliantly for adding interest and color to any landscape throughout the year.
 A multi-stemmed shrub with high ornamental value, Variegated Boxwood takes pruning exceptionally well and can be easily molded into various topiary shapes or a formal hedge.
 These shrubs can grow up to 5-8 feet tall.